Introduction

 Gameplay

 13-card rummy involves faster gameplay due to the smaller number of cards.
 Players need to form valid sets and sequences quickly to declare.
 21-card rummy tends to be more strategic due to the larger number of cards.
-It requires deeper planning and foresight to create valid combinations within the extended card pool.
+Creating valid combinations within the extended card pool requires deeper planning and foresight.

 Minimum Meld

-In 13-card rummy, players are required to form at least one pure sequence (a sequence without a joker) to declare.
-In 21-card rummy, players may need to form multiple sequences, including pure sequences, to declare.
+In 13-card rummy, players must form at least one pure sequence (a sequence without a joker) to declare.
+In 21-card rummy, players may need to create multiple sequences, including pure sequences, to declare.

 Scoring

-Scoring systems may vary between different versions and platforms, but generally, points are calculated based on the value of cards not melded into sets or sequences at the time of declaration.
+Scoring systems may vary between different versions and platforms.
+Still, generally, points are calculated based on the value of cards not melded into sets or sequences at the time of declaration.
 In both variants, high-value cards carry more penalty points if not melded.

 Strategy

 Strategy in 13-card rummy often revolves around forming sequences quickly and minimizing the risk of penalty points.
-In 21-card rummy, strategy may involve planning for multiple sequences simultaneously, utilizing the additional cards to create more diverse combinations, and managing the wildcard joker effectively.
+In 21-card rummy, the approach may involve planning for multiple sequences simultaneously, utilizing the additional cards to create more diverse combinations, and managing the wildcard joker effectively.

 Deck Composition